mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 The GA toolkit developed in this chapter treats genes as a single bit; while you can consider a gene to be an arbitrary data structure, the approach of using single bit genes and specifying the number of genes (or bits) in a chromosome is very flexible.
 A population is a set of chromosomes.
 A generation is defined as one reproductive cycle of replacing some elements of the chromosome population with new chromosomes produced by using a genetic crossover operation followed by optionally mutating a few chromosomes in the population.

-We will describe a simple example problem in this section, write a general purpose library in the section [Java Library for Genetic Algorithms](#java-ga-lib), and finish the chapter in the section [Java Genetic Algorithm Example](#java-ga-example) by solving the problem posed in this section.
+We will describe a simple example problem (that can be better solved using Newton's method) in this section, write a general purpose library in the section [Java Library for Genetic Algorithms](#java-ga-lib), and finish the chapter in the section [Java Genetic Algorithm Example](#java-ga-example) by solving this problem.

 {#ga-sample-function}
 ![Example Function](images/ga_sample_function.png)